TimoGuy/BTZC_game_engine/README.md

 1. Get jolt physics working with renderer.
     - [ ] Setup jolt physics world (simple singlethreaded job system for now).
+    - [ ] Create CharacterVirtual cylinder (exactly like tuned jolt physics example).
+    - [ ] Create Triangle mesh.
+        - Will probs have to extend the obj model loader to include vertex and normal information for the physics world.
     - [ ] Create bridge between fixed physics timestep and renderer.
         - [ ] Have power to slow down renderer if physics sim is too slow.
-    - [ ] Create CharacterVirtual cylinder (exactly like tuned jolt physics example).
     - [ ] Create gameobjects which create both render objects and physics objects.
         - [x] Create script system (can add script entry into the `LIST_OF_SCRIPTS` macro and then define it somewhere else in the application).
         - [ ] Has these properties.